seznam/IMA.js-plugins/README.md

 The IMA.js is an application development stack for developing isomorphic applications written in pure JavaScript.
 You can find the IMA.js skeleton application at https://github.com/seznam/ima.

 ## Contributing
 Contribute to this project via [Pull-Requests](https://github.com/seznam/IMA.js-plugins/pulls).

-We are using [changesets](https://github.com/changesets/changesets/blob/main/docs/common-questions.md) for version management.
-To simplify the changeset creation process, you can use `npm run changeset` command.
-It opens an interactive interface, which should help you with changeset file composition.

 ### Set up the dev environment

 Our dev stack expects `node>=18` and `npm>=8`.

-To set up, simply run `npm install` from the repo root.
+To set up, simply run `npm ci` from the repo root.